Feel like you’re losing your identity now that you’re a mom? Get tips on rediscovering yourself after motherhood and feel fulfilled again.

-Because for however much I complain about folding their laundry, it wasn’t until just a few weeks ago when I finally taught them how to do it.
+Because for however much I complain about hanging their laundry, it wasn’t until recently when I finally taught them how to do it.

 You see, one of the biggest reasons veteran moms say “it gets better” is because kids gradually become more independent.
 After all, that’s the point of parenthood: to raise self-sufficient, future adults.
-And the less they need us to do things for them, the more time we have for ourselves.
+The less they need us to do things for them, the more time we have for ourselves.

-That means giving your kids more responsibilities, equipping them with tools to manage big emotions, or even helping them sleep through the night.
-The more independent your kids are for their age, the more time you have for yourself.
+Give your kids more responsibilities, equip them with tools to manage big emotions, or even help them sleep through the night.
+The more independent they become for their age, the more time you have for yourself.